 Hart

 § This page gives an overview of the Hart local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Hart district, in north-east Hampshire, is characterised by leafy villages, market towns, and rolling countryside.
 Fleet is the main town, with a canal-side setting along the Basingstoke Canal and nearby Fleet Pond Nature Reserve.
 Hartley Wintney and Odiham add historic character with Georgian buildings, markets, and links to RAF history.
 The district is largely rural, with woodland, commons, and meadows shaping its tranquil setting.
 Its balance of suburban communities and rural scenery gives Hart a distinctive charm.

-The administrative boundary of Hart can be viewed on OpenStreetMap: District Boundary of Hart.
+The administrative boundary of Hart can also be viewed on OpenStreetMap: District Boundary of Hart.

 Key Facts about Hart